Explaining and predicting the ocean conveyor

 How do scientists know how the ocean and climate has varied in the distant past when observations only go back 70 years or so?
 The answer is in the mud at the bottom of the ocean.

-Latest news from EPOC
+Latest EPOC research news

 EPOC gears up for its summer 2025 expedition season